texamp/texamp.github.io/abstracts-contributed.md

 **Yongming Li (Texas A\&M University)**

-*Dispersive estimates for 1D matrix Schrödinger operators with threshold resonance*
+*Dispersive estimates for 1D matrix Schr&ouml;dinger operators with threshold resonance*

-Abstract: In this talk, we will discuss dispersive and local decay estimates for a class of matrix Schrödinger operators that naturally arise from the linearization of focusing nonlinear Schrödinger equations around a solitary wave.
+Abstract: In this talk, we will discuss dispersive and local decay estimates for a class of matrix Schr&ouml;dinger operators that naturally arise from the linearization of focusing nonlinear Schr&ouml;dinger equations around a solitary wave.
 We review the spectral properties of these linearized operators, and discuss how threshold resonances may appear in their spectrum.
 In the presence of threshold resonances, it will be shown that the slowdown of the local decay rate can be pinned down to a finite rank operator corresponding to the threshold resonances.
-Some applications for the linearized equation for the 1D focusing cubic Schrödinger equation will be discussed.
+Some applications for the linearized equation for the 1D focusing cubic Schr&ouml;dinger equation will be discussed.

 ------